 Results

-A qualitative grid analysis of the 12 submitted drawings revealed information about the spaces and environments in which students work and how they feel about working in them.
+A qualitative grid analysis of the 12 submitted drawings revealed insights into the spaces and environments where students work and how they feel about working in them.
 The colour most used by students in this exercise is yellow, indicating feelings of warmth, happiness, and brightness as the most prominent.
 This is followed by a perfect tie between anxiety and calmness, both sitting at 63%.
 By far, the most common source of anxiety is a computer because of its association with academics and homework.
 Fortunately, many students will surround their immediate workspace with objects that produce a calming or happy effect, such as posters, desk trinkets, headphones, and a comfy seating arrangement.

 This data reveals important information about the appearance and layout of student workspaces, which will help in determining the different types of plants included in the design outcome.
 With yellow being the most prominent colour, it indicates that most workspaces are relatively bright and will be conducive to certain plant species.
 It also offers insight into the myriad of feelings students experience in their spaces.
-Since they spend many hours a week in these environments, understanding how certain areas and objects affect their feelings will help determine the content of the design outcome.
-With the main source of anxiety being a computer, which is front and center in most spaces, it would be beneficial to combat those feelings with a nearby plant, so I should focus on small, desk-size plants.
+Since they spend many hours a week in these environments, understanding how specific areas and objects affect their feelings will help inform the design outcome.
+Given that the main source of anxiety is a computer, which is front and center in most spaces, it would be beneficial to counter those feelings with a nearby plant, so I should focus on small, desk-size plants.
 Familiarizing myself with the structure of these spaces will allow me to curate an effective and suitable selection of plants that fit the average student’s environment.

 The goal of the interviews was to collect information about how students perceive plants and the care involved with them, their likes and dislikes surrounding plants, mental health management, what their at-home work environment is like, and the attributes they associate with “the perfect plant.”
-Interviews lasted from 10-25 minutes and included alternate questions based on whether the participant owned any plants or not.
+Interviews lasted 10 to 25 minutes and included alternate questions depending on whether the participant owned any plants.

 Results